MakeSchool-Tutorials/Swift-Enums/P0-Enums-Structs-Classes/content.md

 We want to model a bank account.
 The bank account has a cash amount associated with it.
 It also has a method to withdraw money.
 If the withdrawal amount is larger than the cash amount, the transaction fails and we want to return an error message to the caller.
 If there's enough cash in the account, the money get's withdrawn and we want to return the new balance to the caller.
 Depending on success or failure of the transaction we want to return a value with a different type.

-It turns out that this can be modelled very nicely with an enum that has associated values:
+It turns out that this can be modeled very nicely with an enum that has associated values:

     enum WithdrawalResult {
       case Success(Int)